craterdog-archives/js-bali-nebula-services/README.md

-# js-bali-virtual-machine
+# js-bali-cloud-environment
-This project contains a JavaScript based implementation of the Bali Virtual Machine™.
+This project contains a JavaScript based implementation of the Bali Cloud Environment™.